electric-sql/pglite-bindings/README.md

 - When using REPL style input, reply is printed on STDOUT as utf-8.
 - When using wire replies go by default on same transport as input :
     * file input always gets on file named "/tmp/pglite/base/.s.PGSQL.5432.out"
-    * memory input get memory output, except if results is overflowing : then it will go to file output. ( N/I )
+    * memory input normally gets memory output, except if results is overflowing : then it will go to file output. ( N/I )

 ```
     size of reply when using wasm memory is given by  pglite.interactive_read() as an integer.